One (1) Day Intro to Canoeing

 How to enter and exit your canoe, how to paddle in a straight line, as well as turning, docking, and beaching.

-Paddling Strokes: Forward, Reverse, J- Stroke (Lake J) Sweeps, Draw, and Pry
+Paddling Strokes: Forward, Reverse, J- Stroke (Lake J) Sweeps, Draw, and Pry, and others.

 What to do if your canoe tips in the middle of a lake: T rescue (Canoe over Canoe)